-The participation in a loan guaranteed by the Secretary of Agriculture pursuant to the Consolidated Farm and Rural Development Act (7 U.S.C. § 1921 et seq.) is statutorily included in the definition of loans eligible as "Qualified Loans" for Farmer Mac secondary market programs.
-Each such participation in the related whole loan (the "Guaranteed Loan") is referred to herein as a "Guaranteed Portion" and the related guarantee is referred to herein as a "Secretary's Guarantee."
+The participation in a loan guaranteed (each such participation in the related whole loan (the "Guaranteed Loan") being referred to herein as a "Guaranteed Portion" and the related guarantee being referred to herein as a "Secretary's Guarantee") by the Secretary of Agriculture pursuant to the Consolidated Farm and Rural Development Act (7 U.S.C. § 1921 et seq.) is statutorily included in the definition of loans eligible as "Qualified Loans" for Farmer Mac secondary market programs.
 Guaranteed Portions are exempt from all underwriting, appraisal and repayment standards otherwise applicable to Qualified Loans.

-The maximum loss covered by a Secretary's Guarantee can never exceed the lesser of:

-- (1) 90% of principal and interest indebtedness on the Guaranteed Loan, any loan subsidy due, and 90% of principal and interest indebtedness on secured authorized protective advances for protection and preservation of the related mortgaged property; and - (2) 90% of the principal advanced to or assured by the borrower under the Guaranteed Loan and any interest due, including a loan subsidy.
+The maximum loss covered by a Secretary's Guarantee can never exceed the lesser of (1) 90% of principal and interest indebtedness on the Guaranteed Loan, any loan subsidy due, and 90% of principal and interest indebtedness on secured authorized protective advances for protection and preservation of the related mortgaged property; and (2) 90% of the principal advanced to or assured by the borrower under the Guaranteed Loan and any interest due (including a loan subsidy).

 The Secretary's Guarantee is a full faith and credit obligation of the United States.
-Any Guaranteed Portion is the portion of the loan that is fully guaranteed as to principal and interest due on the loan as described below.
-The Secretary's Guarantee is activated if a lender fails to repurchase the Guaranteed Portion from the owner thereof (the "Owner") within thirty (30) days of written demand from the Owner when:

-- the borrower under the Guaranteed Loan is in default not less than sixty (60) days in the payment of any principal or interest due on the Guaranteed Portion, or - the lender has failed to remit to the Owner the payment made by the borrower on the Guaranteed Portion or any related loan subsidy within thirty (30) days of the lender's receipt thereof.
+Any Guaranteed Portion is the portion of the loan that is fully guaranteed as to principal and interest due on such loan as described below.
+The Secretary's Guarantee is activated if a Lender fails to repurchase the Guaranteed Portion from the owner thereof (the "Owner") within thirty (30) days of written demand from the Owner when (a) the borrower under the Guaranteed Loan (the "Borrower") is in default not less than sixty (60) days in the payment of any principal or interest due on the Guaranteed Portion, or (b) the Lender has failed to remit to the Owner the payment made by the Borrower on the Guaranteed Portion or any related loan subsidy within thirty (30) days of the Lender's receipt thereof.

-If the lender does not repurchase the Guaranteed Portion as provided above, the Secretary of Agriculture is required to purchase the unpaid principal balance of the Guaranteed Portion together with accrued interest, including any loan subsidy, to the date of purchase, less the servicing fee, within thirty (30) days of written demand from the Owner.
-While the Secretary's Guarantee will not cover the note interest on Guaranteed Portions accruing after ninety (90) days from the date of the original demand letter to the lender requesting repurchase, procedures set forth in the related trust agreement will require tendering of Guaranteed Portions in a timely manner so as not to exceed the 90-day period.
+If the Lender does not repurchase the Guaranteed Portion as provided above, the Secretary is required to purchase the unpaid principal balance of the Guaranteed Portion together with accrued interest (including any loan subsidy) to the date of purchase, less the servicing fee, within thirty (30) days of written demand from the Owner.
+While the Secretary's Guarantee will not cover the note interest on Guaranteed Portions accruing after ninety (90) days from the date of the original demand letter to the Lender requesting repurchase, procedures will be set forth in the related Trust Agreement to require tendering of Guaranteed Portions in a timely manner so as not to exceed the 90-day period.

-If, in the opinion of the lender, with the concurrence of the Secretary of Agriculture, or in the opinion of the Secretary, repurchase of the Guaranteed Portion is necessary to service adequately the related Guaranteed Loan, the Owner will sell the Guaranteed Portion to the lender or the Secretary for an amount equal to the unpaid principal balance and accrued interest, including any loan subsidy, on such Guaranteed Portion less the lender's servicing fee.
-Regulations prohibit the lender from repurchasing Guaranteed Portions for arbitrage purposes.
+If, in the opinion of the Lender (with the concurrence of the Secretary) or in the opinion of the Secretary, repurchase of the Guaranteed Portion is necessary to service adequately the related Guaranteed Loan, the Owner will sell the Guaranteed Portion to the Lender or the Secretary for an amount equal to the unpaid principal balance and accrued interest (including any loan subsidy) on such Guaranteed Portion less the Lender's servicing fee.
+Regulations prohibit the Lender from repurchasing Guaranteed Portions for arbitrage purposes.